 Natural Cleaning Products – use natural cleaning products instead of shop-bought chemical ones; such as baking soda, lemons, white vinegar, etc. Here are some natural cleaning recipes to get you started.

 Washable Cloths – replace your disposable cloths and sponges with one’s you can wash in a washing machine.

-Wooden/Bamboo Toothbrushes – these are a nice move from using plastic toothbrushes and they look great too!
+Wooden/Bamboo Toothbrushes – these are a nice move from using plastic toothbrushes, and they look great too!

 Compostable Bin Bags – not many of us have thought about changing from plastic bin bags to compostable ones.
 But, you need to make sure they are 100% biodegradable before making the change.

-Wooden/Bamboo Utensils – how many plastic spatulas, spoons, ladles, etc. do you have in your kitchen.
+Wooden/Bamboo Utensils – how many plastic spatulas, spoons, ladles, etc. do you have in your kitchen?
 When you need to replace these items, why not go with bamboo or wood next time?

-Fabric Shopping Bags – most of us probably already use this type of shopping bag, and there are also recycled options available – a nice easy swap this one!
+Fabric Shopping Bags – most of us probably already use this type of shopping bag, and there are also recycled options available – a nice easy swap for this one!

 Zero-Waste Shopping – this is a wonderful and fun way to buy your pasta, flour, coffee, etc. and there are so many local businesses offering this type of shopping experience (see below for places to shop).